How to Beat the High Desert Heat

 A relatively new addition to Sunriver Resort is The Cove.
-The] swimming and outdoor recreation facility has a giant zero-entry pool and hot tub, private cabanas, a waterslide, nature discovery area, lakeside trails and a spacious deck and lawn.
+The indoor/outdoor swimming and recreation facility has a giant zero-entry pool and hot tub, private cabanas, a waterslide, nature discovery area, lakeside trails and a spacious deck and lawn.
 Need a bite to eat?
 The Spotted Frog serves poolside beverages and fare.

 Right in the middle of Bend, the Juniper Swim and Fitness Center is a cool water oasis that offers a 50-meter outdoor pool (domed in winter for four-season use) and its indoor 25-meter pool.
 There’s a fun little water recreation park outside too with shallow water and lots of fun features for the kids, including a water slide that’s open to big kids too.